-The following are the LED descriptions of your EMG5723-T50K.
+The following are the LED descriptions for your EX5600-T1 / EX5601-T0/ EX5601-T1.

-Table 8 EMG5723-T50K LED Descriptions
+Table 12 LED Descriptions (EX5600-T1 / EX5601-T0/ EX5601-T1)

-LED COLOR STATUS DESCRIPTION Power Power Green The Zyxel Device is receiving power and ready for use.
-The Zyxel Device is self-testing.
-Red On The Zyxel Device detected an error while self-testing, or there is a device malfunction.
+LED COLOR STATUS DESCRIPTION POWER (1) Green On The Zyxel Device is receiving power and ready for use.
+Blinking The Zyxel Device is booting up.
+Red On The Zyxel Device detects an error while self-testing, or there is a device malfunction.
 Blinking The Zyxel Device is upgrading firmware.
 Off The Zyxel Device is not receiving power.
-WAN Green On The Zyxel Device has a successful 10/100/1000 Mbps Ethernet connection on the WAN.
-Off There is no Ethernet connection on the WAN.
-Your device has a WAN IP address (either static or assigned by a DHCP server), PPP negotiation was successfully completed (if used).
-Blinking The Zyxel Device is sending or receiving IP traffic.
+2.5G WAN (25) Green On The Zyxel Device has a successful Ethernet connection on the 2.5G WAN port.
+Off The Zyxel Device does not have an Ethernet connection on the 2.5G WAN port.
+INTERNET Green On The Zyxel Device has a WAN IP address (either static or assigned by a DHCP server) and the Internet connection is up.
+Blinking The Zyxel Device is sending or receiving traffic.
 Off There is no Internet connection or the gateway is in bridged mode.
-Red On The Zyxel Device attempted to make an IP connection but failed.
+Red On The Zyxel Device attempted to obtain an WAN IP but failed.
 Possible causes are no response from a DHCP server, no PPPoE response, PPPoE authentication failed.

-Table 8 EMG5723-T50K LED Descriptions (continued)

-LED COLOR STATUS DESCRIPTION 2.4G WLAN Green On The 2.4 GHz WiFi is activated.
+LAN 🔝 Green On The Zyxel Device has a successful Ethernet connection with a device on the Local Area Network (LAN).
+Blinking The Zyxel Device is sending or receiving data to/from the LAN.
+Off The Zyxel Device does not have an Ethernet connection on the LAN.
+2.4G Green On The 2.4 GHz WiFi is activated.
 Blinking The Zyxel Device is communicating with 2.4 GHz WiFi clients.
-Off The 2.4 GHz WiFi is not activated.
-5G WLAN Green On The 5 GHz WiFi is activated.
+Amber Blinking The Zyxel Device is setting up a WPS connection with a 2.4 GHz WiFi client.
+Off The 2.4 GHz WiFi network is not activated.
+5G 🛜 Green On The 5 GHz WiFi network is activated.
 Blinking The Zyxel Device is communicating with 5 GHz WiFi clients.
-Off The 5 GHz WiFi is not activated.
-WPS Amber Blinking The Zyxel Device is setting up a WPS connection with a WiFi client.
-LAN1~4 Green On The Zyxel Device has a successful 10/100/1000 Mbps Ethernet connection with a device on the Local Area Network (LAN).
-Blinking The Zyxel Device is sending or receiving data to/from the LAN at 10/100/1000 Mbps.
-Off The Zyxel Device does not have an Ethernet connection with the LAN.
-Phone Green On A SIP account is registered for at least one phone port.
+Amber Blinking The Zyxel Device is connecting to 5 GHz WiFi clients via WPS.
+Off The 5 GHz WiFi network is not activated.
+Phone & Green On All phone ports are on-hook.
+An SIP account is registered for at least one phone port, and there is no voice message in the corresponding SIP account.
 Blinking A telephone connected to one of the phone port has its receiver off the hook or there is an incoming call.
+There is no voice message in the corresponding SIP account.
 Amber On A SIP account is registered for the phone port and there is a voice message in the corresponding SIP account.
-Blinking A telephone connected to the phone port has its receiver off the hook and there is a voice message in the corresponding SIP account.
-Off The phone port does not have a SIP account registered.
+Blinking A telephone connected to the phone port has its receiver off the hook or there is an incoming call.
+There's voice message in the corresponding SIP account.
+Off All phone ports are on-hook.
+The VoIP function is disabled, or there is no registered SIP account defined for any of the phone ports.

-2.1.7 AM3100-B0
+Table 12 LED Descriptions (EX5600-T1 / EX5601-T0/ EX5601-T1) (continued)

+LED COLOR STATUS DESCRIPTION SFP Green On The SFP port is connected to the ISP's ONT and the Zyxel Device is receiving optical signals normally, or the SFP port's Ethernet WAN connection is up.
+Off The connection to the ISP's ONT or the Ethernet WAN connection is down.

+Note: The phone LED is for the Zyxel Device with phone ports only; see Section 1.1 on page 20 for more information.

+2.2.8 EX7501-B0